AntHavrylov/CarRent.Api/README.md

 ## Database

 The application relies on a PostgreSQL database to store car rental and user data.
-Dapper is utilized for object-relational mapping (ORM), ensuring efficient interaction with the database.
+Dapper is utilized for object-relational mapping (ORM), ensuring efficient interaction with the database. **Mapster** is also used as an automapping tool to streamline data mapping processes.

 ## Testing